WWE News: Booker T Talks Brock Lesnar And His Failed UFC Drug Test

 “It’s unfortunate for DC, I guess.
 I feel a little bad for DC.
 Guys go hard, they go through training camps and put lots of time in and that’s where DC really gets the short end of the stick.
 It’s really unprofessional of anybody of this caliber when something like that happens.”

 Brock Lesnar failed his drug tests for the exact same event that Jon Jones failed him for.
-Jones’ failures came before the event and he was pulled.
-Lesnar’s failed results were not released until after the event, so he was allowed to fight anyway.
+Jones failures came before the event and he was pulled.
+Lesnar’s failed results were not released until after the event so he was allowed to fight anyway.

 Sports Illustrated reported that Brock Lesnar tested positive for the anti-estrogenic agent Hydroxy-clomiphene when he tested out-of-competition on June 28.
 Brock Lesnar then failed for the same drug the day of the fight.